 So, don’t make the mistake of choosing the wrong option — as this can harm your performance later down the line.

 That’s why I decided to take a detailed look at both platforms to see which is best.
-Keep in mind this article mainly focuses on using ClickFunnels and Shopify for eCom, but I’ll also talk about the many other ways you can use these platforms in this article.
+Keep in mind, that this article mainly focuses on using ClickFunnels and Shopify for eCom.
+I’ll also talk about the many other ways you can use these platforms too.

 ClickFunnels vs Shopify Overview

 Here are the main differences between ClickFunnels and Shopify:

 - ClickFunnels is better equipped for building sales funnels, while Shopify is suited for full-navigation stores

 - ClickFunnels has better tools for converting your visitors built-in, such as order bumps, one-click upsells and downsells

 - ClickFunnels has an affiliate management tool built-in, whereas Shopify doesn’t

 - ClickFunnels has (pre-recorded) webinars built-in, whereas Shopify doesn’t